dylanbuchi/discord-bot/README.md

 # Discord-bot
-creating a discord bot with the Discord API
+Creating a bot for the SwissBorg Discord Server.